alwaysgreenhq/alwaysgreen/examples/demos/nova-demo-repo/E2E_SETUP_GUIDE.md

    FAILED tests/test_calculator.py::test_average_empty_list
    ```

-## Step 7: Nova Auto-Fix in Action
+## Step 7: AlwaysGreen Auto-Fix in Action

-If Nova is configured in your GitHub Actions (with API keys), it will:
+If AlwaysGreen is configured in your GitHub Actions (with API keys), it will:

 1. **Automatically trigger** when tests fail
 2. **Analyze** the failures